vjelic/device-metrics-exporter-glog-fork/docs/configuration/configmap.md

   - Labels: `CARD_MODEL`, `GPU_UUID` and `SERIAL_NUMBER` are always set and cannot be removed.
 Labels supported are available in the provided example `configmap.yml`.
   - CustomLabels: A map of user-defined labels and their values.
 Users can set up to 10 custom labels.
 From the `GPUMetricLabel` list, only `CLUSTER_NAME` is allowed to be set in `CustomLabels`.
 Any other labels from this list cannot be set.
 Users can define other custom labels outside of this restriction.
 These labels will be exported with every metric, ensuring consistent metadata across all metrics.
   - ExtraPodLabels: This defines a map that links Prometheus label names to Kubernetes pod labels.
 Each key is the Prometheus label that will be exposed in metrics, and the value is the pod label to pull the data from.
 This lets you expose pod metadata as Prometheus labels for easier filtering and querying.<br>(e.g. Considering an entry like `"WORKLOAD_ID"   : "amd/workload-id"`, where `WORKLOAD_ID` is a label visible in metrics and its value is the pod label value of a pod label key set as `amd/workload-id`).
+  - ProfilerMetrics: A map of toggle to enable Profiler Metrics either for `all` nodes or a specific hostname with desired state.
+Key with specific hostname `$HOSTNAME` takes precedense over a `all` key.

 ## Setting custom values